 (f) Whenever personnel monitoring reports show an unexplained increase over the previous monitoring period or the readings are approaching the limits specified in rules adopted pursuant to Chapter 3701:1-38 of the Administrative Code.

-(a) Industrial analytical radiation-generating equipment workers using systems having an open-beam configuration without provisions for engineering controls as provided in paragraph (A)(1) of this rule; and
+(a) Operators of open-beam analytical systems without provisions for engineering controls as provided in paragraph (A)(1) of this rule; and

-(b) Personnel maintaining industrial analytical radiation-generating equipment if the maintenance procedures require the presence of an external radiation beam when any local component in the industrial analytical radiation-generating system is disassembled or removed.
+(b) Personnel maintaining analytical systems if the maintenance procedures require the presence of an external radiation beam when any local component in the analytical system is disassembled or removed.

 (1) Be exempt from the requirements of paragraphs (A)(1) and (A)(3) of this rule;

 (2) Require the IRRP to document and implement safe operating procedures to include, but not be limited to: